sufyanahmad7/Automated_Birthday_Wisher/README.md

 # Automated_Birthday_Wisher

 ## :book: Introduction
 I have forgotten some of my closest family members and friends' birthday on a few ocassions and I feel really bad about it.
-Therefore I have decided to write a script that automatically checks (at a set time) if today is someone's birthday.
-If yes, an email birthday wish (generated from 1 out of 3 email templates) will be sent.
-Now, I no longer have to remember everyone's birthdays.
+Therefore I have decided to write a script that automatically checks if today is someone's birthday.
+If yes, an email birthday wish (randomly selected from 1 out of 3 email templates) will be sent.
+Now, I no longer have to feel guilty about forgetting someone's birthday!

 ## :computer: Tech Stack